 - Extra thick padding

 Designed specifically for women, the RDX boxing gloves are brilliant for anyone shopping on a budget and are looking for a durable pair of gloves.

 RDX really have spared no expense in terms of offering the highest amount of protection possible.
-They’ve implemented extra-thick foam padding designed to protect your hands and dissipate shock equally.
+They’ve implemented extra-thick foam padding, designed to protect your hands and dissipate shock equally throughout your hands and wrist.
 This in turn leaves no specific part of your hand under excess pressure, which is what can cause an injury.

-The inside of the gloves are lines with moisture wicking material, so sweat doesn’t absorb into the gloves.
-You man just notice your hands get fairly hot when you’re training.
+The inside of the gloves are lined with moisture wicking material, so sweat doesn’t absorb into the padding.
+You just may notice your hands get fairly hot when you’re training.

 18 color variations

 Elasticated hook and loop closure system

 The last pair on our list is the Venum Challenger 2.0 boxing gloves.
 First off, if you’re a pro boxer or training more than 3 times a week, these probably aren’t for you.
 They’re designed to be a cheap, beginner friendly pair of gloves suitable for training once or twice a week.

 This is due to the fact they make use of PU, engineered leather, which is by no means as durable as genuine leather.
 As such, if you’re working the heavy bag for hours a day, multiple days a week, they’re going to show signs of use.

 However, if you’re just starting out in boxing, or attend the extremely popular ‘boxercise classes’, then these could well be for you.